RainingSea/cese/project/website/TravelRecommender/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'TravelRecommender' will be developed using HTML for the frontend and Python for the backend logic.
-User interactions will be handled through HTML forms for registration, login, and travel preferences input.
-The backend will process these inputs, generate recommendations based on user preferences, and serve the results back to the frontend.
-Data will flow from the frontend to the backend via form submissions, and the backend will read from and write to local text files for data storage.",
+"Implementation approach": "The web application 'TravelRecommender' will be developed using Python for the backend logic and HTML for the frontend.
+The application will utilize a simple file-based approach for data storage, ensuring ease of access and management.
+The application will be structured into a single main file handling user interactions and data processing, along with HTML templates for the user interface.",

-"UI design": "The user interface will consist of the following components: a Registration Page with fields for username and password, a Login Page with similar fields, a Travel Preferences Page where users can input their budget, preferred activities, and desired climate, a Recommendations Page to display personalized travel destinations, and a Favorites Page to show saved destinations.
-Each page will have a consistent layout for ease of navigation and usability.",
+"UI design": "The user interface will consist of the following main components: a Registration Page for user account creation, a Login Page for user authentication, a Preferences Page for inputting travel preferences, a Recommendations Page for displaying personalized travel destinations, and a Favorites Page for viewing saved destinations.
+Each page will have navigation links to facilitate easy movement between them.",

 "Data Storage": "Data will be stored in local text files.
-User accounts will be stored in 'users.txt', travel preferences in 'preferences.txt', and recommended destinations in 'destinations.txt'.
-Each type of data will be stored in separate files to facilitate easy retrieval and management without the use of SQL databases.",
+Different types of data will be stored in separate files.
+The following files will be used: 'users.txt' for storing user credentials, 'preferences.txt' for storing user travel preferences, 'destinations.txt' for storing travel destination data, and 'favorites.txt' for storing user favorite destinations.",

-"File list": ["main.py", "tools.py", "templates/login.html", "templates/registration.html", "templates/preferences.html", "templates/recommendations.html", "templates/favorites.html", "users.txt", "preferences.txt", "destinations.txt"],
+"File list": ["main.py", "templates/registration.html", "templates/login.html", "templates/preferences.html", "templates/recommendations.html", "templates/favorites.html", "users.txt", "preferences.txt", "destinations.txt", "favorites.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
+        -PreferenceManager preference_manager
         -RecommendationEngine recommendation_engine
         +main() str
     }
     class UserManager {
-        -users: dict
+        -List users
         +register(username: str, password: str) bool
         +login(username: str, password: str) bool
-        +save_user_data() void
     }
+    class PreferenceManager {
+        -List preferences
+        +save_preferences(username: str, preferences: dict) void
+    }
     class RecommendationEngine {
-        -destinations: list
+        -List destinations
-        +generate_recommendations(preferences: dict) list
+        +generate_recommendations(preferences: dict) List
-        +load_destinations() void
     }
 ",
 [/CONTENT]